Make the Diagnosis: Ascites

 Why Is This an Important Question to Answer With a Clinical Examination?

 Free fluid in the abdominal cavity is ascites.
 Ascites may have important diagnostic, prognostic, and therapeutic implications.
-When clinically detectable, ascites may indicate underlying heart failure, liver disease, ...
+When clinically detectable, ascites may indicate underlying heart failure, liver disease, nephrotic syndrome, or malignancy. ...